elftausend/graplot/README.md

 plot.show();
 ```

-Another version for miniquad is needed for this feature.
+Another version of miniquad is needed for this feature.
 Therefore is it broken.
 Spawning multiple windows on linux:

 ```rust